 Here is our review of the Amex Platinum.

 At the end of the day, the Amex Green Card is absolutely worth the annual fee.
-For a limited time through Jan.
-15, 2020, you can earn 30,000 Membership Rewards points after you spend $2,000 on purchases in your first three months.
-You can also receive up to $100 in statement credits toward any eligible purchase from Away.
+You can earn 30,000 Membership Rewards points after you spend $2,000 on purchases in your first three months.

-The value of the intro bonus alone makes this card worth the fee, even more so if you can use the perks for CLEAR and LoungeBuddy.
+The value of the intro bonus alone makes this card worth the fee, even more so if you can use the perks for CLEAR, LoungeBuddy and the monthly wireless statement credits through December 2020.

 Monetary savings aside, sometimes there’s just no way to put a price tag on the intangibles like catching a flight just in the nick of time when CLEAR gets you through security quickly.
 Or when you need a moment to yourself in an airport lounge thanks to LoungeBuddy.